Microbiology and Molecular Genetics M.S.

 Minimum Degree Requirements

 A minimum of 30 credits are required for completion of the Master's Degree in Microbiology and Molecular Genetics.
-Of the 30 credits, at least 15 must be graded coursework, with at least 6 of those at 6000-level or above and 6 must be master's thesis research credits.
+Of the 30 credits, at least 15 must be graded coursework (with at least 6 of those at 6000-level or above) and at least 8 must be Master's thesis research credits.
 Students must also meet the Graduate College requirements for the Master's Degree including maintaining a minimum GPA of 3.00.

 Students must complete the following courses: